bfl-itp/syllabus/README.md

 *In short: whether you work hard or not.*

+## Workflow

+Use [this workflow](https://github.com/advanced-js/syllabus#workflow) for creating and submitting your projects using GitHub.
+Note the instructions are written for another class.

-Explain your project in its README: how it evolved (with photos is a plus), as well as links/images to any inspiration or resources that were helpful.
+For each assignment, explain your project in its README: how it evolved (with photos is a plus), as well as links/images to any inspiration or resources that were helpful.
 Alternatively, feel free to put this information in a blog post, and simply link from the README instead.

 ## License